jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven.md

 The master data store data are to be fed back or used in the systems:
 - operational systems
 - finance system
-- reporting analysis
+- reporting analytics
-- forcasting / predictive analysis
+- forcasting / predictive analytics
 - machine learning system